Wescosville, Pennsylvania: Transportation

-The primary business district of Wescosville runs along Hamilton Boulevard and is bisected by the Pennsylvania Turnpike Northeast Extension (I-476), also known as the Northeast Extension of the Pennsylvania Turnpike.
+The primary business district of Wescosville runs along Hamilton Boulevard and is bisected by the Pennsylvania Turnpike Northeast Extension (I-476).
 Interstate 78 runs along the northeastern edge of Wescosville, interchanging with U.S. 222.
 I-78 East proceeds 92 mi to the Holland Tunnel's entrance to Lower Manhattan.
 I-78 West via Interstate 81 proceeds 78 mi to Harrisburg.
 US-222 leads southeast from Wescosville for 34 mi to Reading.
 Hamilton Boulevard continues northeast 5 mi to Allentown.

 Wescosville is home to a park and ride lot at the site of the former Charcoal Drive-In restaurant on Hamilton Boulevard that serves Trans-Bridge Lines and Klein Transportation buses to Midtown Manhattan in New York City.

 Public education

 Wescosville is part of the East Penn School District.
 Students in grades nine through 12 attend Emmaus High School in Emmaus.
 Students in grades six through eight attend either Eyer Middle School or Lower Macungie Middle School, both located in Macungie.
 Students in kindergarten to fifth grade attend either Wescosville Elementary School in Wescosville or Willow Lane Elementary School in Macungie.